Chapel St Leonards

-Chapel St. Leonards is a village and civil parish in the East Lindsey district of Lincolnshire, England.
+Chapel St. Leonards is a seaside resort village and civil parish in the East Lindsey district of Lincolnshire, England.
 It is situated 5 mi north from the resort of Skegness and just north of Ingoldmells.
 It also lies right next to the North Sea.

 The village is a location for caravan park holidays as well as campsites, and is next to several miles of beach, and close to Fantasy Island, market towns, and the Lincolnshire Wolds.

 A landmark is Chapel Point, 1 mi north from the centre of the village.
 It has a restored part of a major Second World War coastal defence line retaining the viewing platform.
-The adjacent North Sea Observatory, a futuristic, iconic visitors' centre using high quality materials and high-weatherproofing providing a comfortable facility for year-round use, was constructed between 2016 and 2018.
+The adjacent North Sea Observatory, a visitors' centre providing a facility for year-round use, was constructed between 2016 and 2018.

 In recent years Chapel Point has become a location for birdwatchers, being visited by migrating birds such as the Mediterranean gull.